-The following table provides compensation information for each of the NEO during the financial years ended April 30 respectively.
+The following table provides compensation information for each of the NEO during the most recent three fiscal years ended April 30, respectively.
 In accordance with Form 51-102F6 (1.3) (2) (a), it is permitted to omit a table column if the content of such column does not apply to the company.
-As COTI does not have any Share-based Award program or a Pension Plan, such columns were omitted from the table below.
+As COTI does not have a Share-based Award program or a Pension Plan, such columns were omitted from the table below.